 Follow-up and aftercare are just as important as the initial treatment for a patient.
 When nurses and physicians failed to provide this follow-up care, it is tantamount to medical malpractice when their patient suffered severe bodily injury or death.

 A variety of South Carolina regulations influence local medical malpractice cases.
 For example, the state sets a strict statute of limitations, mandating that medical malpractice claims be filed within three years of the date of discovery or the treatment itself for most medical providers, but within only two years for some providers.
 Claims cannot be filed more than six years after medical negligence takes place.

 Local procedural requirements must also be taken into account.
 The state requires injured patients to submit Notices of Intent to File Suit, which identify specific care providers who may be targeted in medical malpractice lawsuits.
 Affidavits from expert medical witnesses must also be submitted.

-Given these complications, working with a proactive Greenville medical malpractice lawyer is essential.
+Given these complications, working with a proactive medical malpractice lawyer in Greenville is essential.
 Your attorney can handle the complex aspects of the legal process on your behalf.
 Additionally, your attorney will work hard to maximize your compensation.
 In part, these efforts may be shaped by South Carolina’s cap on medical malpractice damages.